Careers

 We are a Christian organization, working to bring hope and healing for children with disabilities in the world’s poorest communities.

-Employment status: Salaried, Full-Time (35 hours per week)
+Employment status: Salaried, Full-Time 35 hours per week.
+(This posting is for a new vacancy)

 Location: 1600 16th Ave – Unit 1, Richmond Hill, Ontario